VA Disability Claims and Appeals Process Timeline

 It is important to note that these wait times are averages and veterans may experience longer or shorter wait times.

-Veterans Appeals Deadlines Under Appeals Reform
+Veterans Appeals Deadlines Under the Appeals Modernization Act (AMA)

 Under Appeals Reform, veterans will still receive a Rating Decision after every claim is filed.
 However, if a veteran disagrees with VA’s decision, he or she has one year to appeal by choosing one of the following three lanes: the higher-level review lane, supplemental claim lane, or Notice of Disagreement lane (i.e. Appeal to the Board of Veterans’ Appeals).
 After appealing through one of those three lanes, veterans will then receive another decision.
 Specifically, both the higher-level review and supplemental claim lanes will yield additional Rating Decisions while the Notice of Disagreement lane will produce a Board decision: